New student tech guide

 Canvas Learning Management System

 WSU uses Canvas for online learning courseware.
-You can access Canvas from links available at the top and bottom of every WSU Vancouver web page, or at canvas.wsu.edu.
+You can access Canvas from links in the menu at the top of every WSU Vancouver web page, or at canvas.wsu.edu.
 Your Canvas login is your Network ID and password.

 For help with Canvas, contact the HelpDesk or view Canvas help pages on the WSU Knowledgebase.